crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Store current ``created`` versions at new table partitions instead of using maybe older versions stored at the partition table.

 - Fixed an issue which caused tables created on version < 3.0 using not anymore supported table parameters to fail on ``ALTER TABLE`` statements.